Quick Answer

 Restrictions that catch new pilots out

-Even with a Mini 4 Pro in A1, you cannot fly within 150 metres of congested areas (town centres, busy parks) without specific authorisation.
+Even in the A1 subcategory with a sub-250g drone, you cannot fly within 150 metres of congested areas (town centres, busy parks) without specific authorisation.
 You also can't fly within 5km of an airport or aerodrome without checking airspace maps first.
 Use the NATS Drone Assist app (free) before every flight to check for temporary restrictions.

 For most residential roof surveys, you're flying over or adjacent to a private property, often in suburban areas.
 This is straightforward in A1 as long as you don't fly directly over uninvolved people.
 Brief the homeowner, get written consent for flying over their property, and keep a short log of each flight.
 That's all the paperwork you need for a standard survey job.